 Changes among primate life histories have mainly been attributed to differential morbidity rates and ecological niches, lifestyles, cultural quality, cognitive development, or the combination of these factors (Teaford et al., 2000).
-Sahelanthropus tchadensis is believed to remain one of the earliest varieties of skeletal pieces that reveal dental characteristics, including the U-shaped palate and canines smaller than those of the chimps (Brazeau & Friedman, 2015).
-Some theories have attempted to explain the origin and development of the tooth comb found in strepsirrhine primates (Donoghue et al., 2016).
+Sahelanthropus tchadensis is believed to possess one of the earliest varieties of skeletal pieces that reveal dental characteristics, including the U-shaped palate and canines smaller than those of the chimps (Brazeau & Friedman, 2015).
+Some theories have been proposed to explain the origin and development of the tooth comb found in strepsirrhine primates (Donoghue et al., 2016).
 A tooth comb, also known as Dental comb, found in some mammals, is a group of front teeth arranged like a comb used for grooming.
 It is known to be found usually in strepsirrhine primates (collectively, lemuriformes).
 It often includes incisors and canine teeth, which are rolled forward, located at the front of the lower jaw, and followed by a canine-shaped 1st premolar (Fraser et al., 2010).
-It was proposed that the dietary shift towards exudate-eating would have been involved in these ante molar morphological transformations, which led to the growth of the tooth comb seen in crown strepsirrhines (Donoghue et al., 2016).
+It was proposed that the dietary shift from xxxxxx towards exudate-eating would have been involved in these ante molar morphological transformations, which led to the growth of the tooth comb seen in crown strepsirrhines (Donoghue et al., 2016).

 Teeth development:

 Teeth development begins with the initiation stage, where the dental lamina connects the developing tooth bud to the epithelial layer of the mouth (Murdock et al., 2013).
 First to root is the central incisor (middle front tooth) in the lower jaw, followed by a second incisor on the lower jaw.
-Next are four upper incisors (Soukup et al., 2008).
-Then the first four molar's and then the remaining lateral incisors (beside central incisors) (Soukup et al., 2008).
+Next are four upper incisors, then the first four molar's and then the remaining lateral incisors (beside central incisors) (Soukup et al., 2008).
 Next are the cuspids/canines followed by the 2nd molars, and lastly, wisdom teeth erupt (Soukup et al., 2008).
 This is followed by the bud stage where a tooth bud emerges but without a clear arrangement of cells.
-Later the cap stage begins where cells begin to arrange themselves in the tooth bud (Murdock et al., 2013).
+Later, the cap stage begins where cells begin to arrange themselves in the tooth bud (Murdock et al., 2013).
 The bell stage follows, and here, the enamel starts to develop and slowly begins to mature, leading to the increased size of the bud (Murdock et al., 2013).
 Genetics determines how large or smaller the teeth can be if they are rounded or squared-off in structure (Ortiz et al., 2018).
 Dental eruption ages are generally correlated with different living outcomes and personal attributes (e.g., body and brain mass) (Brazeau & Friedman, 2015).